-- Enter the student's full legal name, student identification number and date the POS is submitted. - 2.
+- 1. Enter the student's full legal name, student identification number, and date the POS is submitted. - 2.
 Enter the official departmental name (Nuclear Engineering) and code (E32). - 3.
 Enter the official degree title (Doctor of Philosophy). - 4.
-Enter a reasonable expected graduation date.
+Enter a reasonable expected graduation date. - 5.
+Enter an area of specialty (if applicable).

-- 5. Enter an area of specialty (if applicable). - 6.
-List coursework to be used for degree. - a.
-48 credits of coursework should be listed, including core courses (NUCL 501, NUCL 504, NUCL 510, NUCL 520, NUCL 551, and 6 approved math, computer science or other approved computational courses). - b.
+- 6. List coursework to be used for degree. - a.
+48 credits of coursework should be listed, including core courses (NUCL 501, NUCL 504, NUCL 510, NUCL 520, NUCL 551, three 600 level graduate courses, and 6 credits of approved math, computer science or other approved computational courses). - b.
 Research credits are not listed on the POS. - 7.
 Enter the exact title and course number as it appears in MyPurdue. - 8.
 Enter transfer courses from other institutions, exams and certified undergraduate excess courses. - a.
 Certified undergraduate excess courses must be approved by the Registrar.
 Courses previously applied to an undergraduate degree are not eligible. - 9.
 Enter the month and year the course was completed or is expected to be completed. - 10.
 A majority of the courses in POS should be 'Primary' (P) courses.
-Primary course standards are courses related to student's major and are decided upon by the Major Professor and graduate student. - 11.
+Primary courses include the required course courses and courses related to student's major as decided upon by the Major Professor and graduate student. - 11.
 Enter the names and faculty identifier numbers of committee members. - a.
 Ph.D. committees should consist of at least 4 graduate faculty members. - b.
-At least 51% of the committee members must be 'Regular' faculty members of the School, meaning they are permanent School faculty members and must have regular graduate faculty status. - 12.
+At least 51% of the committee members must be 'Regular' faculty members of the School, meaning they are permanent School faculty members and must have regular graduate faculty status. - c.
+At least one member must be from outside the School of Nuclear Engineering (i.e., not a 'Regular' faculty member of the School) - 12.
 Indicate each committee member's area of expertise. - a.
-At least one member must be from a field outside of Nuclear Engineering.
+At least one member must be from outside Nuclear Engineering.